MaikKlein/blog/content/post/CppAndD.md

 * Variables in D are always initialized unless explicity told not to `Foo f = void;`.
 Initialization rules are bit more complicated in C++ and depend on the context.

-* The `static cast` in  D needs a runtime check.
-As far as I know it is possible to create a `static cast` at compile time with meta programming in D, see this [answer](http://stackoverflow.com/a/35701007/944430) for more information.

 * D as well as C++ can disable default construction, copy construction and copy assignment.
 Note that in D it is still possible to call `T.init` even if the default constructor is disabled.